Skip to content

 Coverage Details

-Michigan has no broad private-market mandate requiring infertility treatment or IVF coverage.
-KFF lists private infertility treatment as not covered by a Michigan state mandate, while Medicaid context is limited to diagnosis of male or female infertility and excludes infertility treatment, anesthesia related to infertility treatment, and infertility genetic testing.
+Michigan has no broad private-market mandate requiring infertility diagnosis, treatment, or IVF coverage.
+The earlier diagnosis flag traced to a KFF Medicaid screening row, not a private-insurance mandate: Medicaid context is limited to diagnosis of male or female infertility and excludes infertility treatment, anesthesia related to infertility treatment, and infertility genetic testing.
 Plan First and other limited family-planning benefits are not IVF benefits.
 Any fertility treatment coverage is therefore plan-specific, and self-funded ERISA employer plans are generally outside state insurance mandates.

 Self-Funded Employer Plans (ERISA)